Nepal Sambat: History

 Nepal Sambat was established on 20 October 879 when Rāghavadeva was ruling Nepal.
 The origins of the calendar system however remains a mystery.
 Many experts have theorized on its origin but there is yet to be a theory that is unanimously agreed upon by experts.

 A 14th century chronicle states that a new era was dedicated to Pashupati during the reign of Rāghavadeva leading some historians like Petech to theorize that the foundation of the new era is related to the completion of a sacred event related to Pasupati.

+Historian Baburam Acharya suggests that Rāghavadeva started the Nepal Sambat to commemorate the foundation of the Thakuri dynasty and the end of the Licchavi dynasty.

-Art Historian Pal doesn't theorize on the era's origin but suggests that the establishment of a new era named after the country indicated a growing sense of national identity among the native Newar people in the 9th century.
+Art Historian Pal does not theorize on the era's origin but suggests that the establishment of a new era named after the country indicated a growing sense of national identity among the native Newar people in the 9th century.

 Orientalist Sylvain Lévi suggests that Nepal Sambat was derived from the Shaka era by deducting 800 from the latter because "(sic) the number 8 is considered inauspicious by the Nepalese".
 Modern historian do not accept this claim as the Shaka era is 801.7 years ahead of Nepal Sambat.
 Lévi also theorized that Nepal Sambat was started to celebrate Nepal's autonomy from the Tibetan Empire following the murder of Langdarma, a claim which is also rejected by modern historians as the murder occurred in 842 CE.

 Nepalese Historian Gautama V. Vajracharya suggests a similar theory to Lévi, suggesting that Nepal Sambat did derive from Shaka era.
 He posits that Nepal Sambat was established when the Shaka era reached year 801, following the historical practice of lokakāla, where a new era was established by resetting the year count to 1 after the completion of a century.